Project Timberwind: Space Nuclear Thermal Propulsion Program

 In contrast to the TIMBER WIND project, the Space Nuclear Thermal Propulsion (SNTP) program was intended to develop upper-stages for space-lift which would not operate within the Earth's atmosphere.
 SNTP failed to achieve its objective of flight testing a nuclear thermal upper-stage, and was terminated in January 1994.
-The program involved coordinating efforts across the Department of Defense, the Department of Energy, and their contractors from operating sites across the U.S. A major accomplishment of the program was to coordinate Environmental Protection Agency approvals for ground testing at two possible sites.
+The program involved coordinating efforts across the Department of Defense, the Department of Energy, and their contractors from operating sites across the United States.
+A major accomplishment of the program was to coordinate Environmental Protection Agency approvals for ground testing at two possible sites.